 Next, we were also sent this jute pouch containing a set of bamboo cutlery.
 The set comes complete with knife, fork, spoon and a straw with a coconut fibre cleaning brush.
 Altogether these items make a great set, and are a really sturdy set of utensils which would be perfect for picnic and lunch boxes.

 Moreover, the pouch is also a really sturdy design, as it has fastenings in three places.
 Consequently, this means that it remains very neat and flat once it is packaged away.
 The whole set looks really substantial and would make a wonderful sustainable gift.

 Finally, we were sent some bamboo straws and pouches.
 The straws were kindly personalised with our website name.

-I do love reusable bamboo straws.
-They are so easy to slip in your bag.
+Undoubtedly, using reusable straws is much better than using a disposable one.
+And they are so easy to slip in your bag.
 I even made a bamboo straw pouch which is a brilliant way to carry your straw with you everywhere.

 The Jungle Culture straws are individually hand crafted in Vietnam.
 And Jungle Culture work closely with the family that makes them on their farm.
 They are the perfect eco friendly solution to plastic straws, and are made without the need for chemicals or pesticides.
 They are totally safe, organic and non-toxic.

 In short, we were incredibly impressed with the quality of the products that Jungle Culture sent.
 They are clearly passionate about supporting the local farmers with who they work, and with helping to create a better environment for the future.
 In addition to this, their products are sourced ethically and are packaged with as zero waste as possible.
 I would have no problem recommending their goods and service.